 You can see this all across television and most recently social media as well.
 These influencers are used to push everything under the sun from jewelry to all of the weight loss products I see every time I open Instagram.

 Allowing yourself to be influenced by their lifestyle and trying to imitate them will have you spending money you don’t need to.
 According to TransUnion reports, the average debt per borrower is $5,554.
-These are expenses that you could use to build a strong emergency fund, save for home ownership, or to retire before the average age of 62.
+These are expenses that you could use to build a strong emergency fund, save for homeownership, or retire before the average age of 62.

 Rejecting The Joneses